pzins/starter-hugo-academic/content/publication/srdf/index.md

 ---
-title: "Data-Driven 3D Reconstruction of Dressed Humans From Sparse Views"
+title: "Multi-View Reconstruction using Signed Ray Distance Functions (SRDF)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here